< All Posts

 The global warehouse automation market is valued at approximately $30 billion in 2026, growing at close to 19 percent annually.
 In Australia, the combination of labour shortages, rising wages, e-commerce growth, and increasing customer expectations around delivery speed and accuracy is pushing warehouse automation onto the capital agenda of organisations that had previously considered it a future investment rather than a current priority.

-The technology is compelling.
-Autonomous mobile robots (AMRs) that navigate dynamically through a facility.
-Automated storage and retrieval systems (AS/RS) that increase usable space by up to 40 percent.
-Goods-to-person systems that can improve picking productivity by 200 to 300 percent.
-Robotic palletising.
-Automated sortation.
-AI-powered warehouse execution systems that optimise workflows in real time.
+The technology is real and the results are demonstrable.
+Automated storage and retrieval systems (AS/RS) can increase usable space by up to 40 percent.
+Goods-to-person systems can improve picking productivity by 200 to 300 percent.
+Autonomous mobile robots (AMRs) navigate dynamically through a facility without fixed infrastructure.
+The capability is there.

-The risk is equally real.
+So is the risk.
 Warehouse automation is a significant capital commitment, typically $2 million to $20 million or more depending on scale and complexity.
 Payback periods of 18 to 36 months are achievable but not guaranteed.
 Implementation takes 6 to 18 months.
-The technology needs to be matched to the operational profile, not the other way around.
 And 80 percent of warehouses globally still operate largely manually, which means the majority of businesses have decided, whether deliberately or by default, that automation is not yet right for them.

 The Australian market has its own dynamics.
-Labour costs are high by global standards, making the labour savings component of the business case more compelling.
+Labour costs are high by global standards, making the labour savings component of the business case more compelling here than in lower-wage markets.
 Industrial real estate in the major logistics corridors is expensive, making space-saving technologies more attractive.
-But the market is also relatively small by global standards, which means that the fixed costs of automation are spread across lower volumes, and the technology suppliers and integrators available locally are fewer than in Europe or North America.
+But the market is also relatively small, which means fixed costs of automation are spread across lower volumes, and the technology suppliers and integrators available locally are fewer than in Europe or North America.

 This article covers when warehouse automation makes sense, how to evaluate the business case rigorously, and where Australian businesses consistently get the decision wrong.

-Not every warehouse needs automation, and not every business that could benefit from automation should invest now.
+Not every warehouse needs automation, and not every business that could benefit should invest now.
 The decision should be driven by operational need, not technology enthusiasm.

 Labour is the binding constraint.
-If your warehouse operations are consistently limited by the ability to recruit, retain, and manage warehouse labour, automation moves from a productivity tool to an operational necessity.
-In Australia, warehouse labour shortages are structural: the transport, postal, and warehousing industry faces acute shortages of workers at all levels, from pick-pack operators through to forklift drivers and warehouse supervisors.
+If your warehouse operations are consistently limited by the ability to recruit, retain, and manage labour, automation moves from a productivity tool to an operational necessity.
+In Australia, warehouse labour shortages are structural across the transport, postal, and warehousing industry, from pick-pack operators through to forklift drivers and warehouse supervisors.
 If labour availability is capping your throughput, driving overtime costs, or creating quality and safety issues, automation addresses the root constraint rather than treating the symptoms.

 Volume is growing faster than floor space.
 If demand growth is outpacing your physical warehouse capacity, you face a choice: lease or build additional space, or extract more throughput from the existing footprint.
 AS/RS systems can increase storage density by 40 to 60 percent compared to conventional racking.
 Goods-to-person systems can double or triple pick rates per labour hour.
 For organisations in high-rent logistics corridors, particularly in Sydney's western suburbs and Melbourne's south-east, the cost per square metre of additional warehouse space makes the automation business case more compelling than it would be in lower-cost locations.

 Accuracy and quality are non-negotiable.
 Manual picking in a high-SKU environment has an inherent error rate, typically 1 to 3 percent even with barcode scanning and pick-to-light systems.
-For organisations where order accuracy has direct commercial consequences, such as pharmaceutical distribution, food safety compliance, or high-value consumer goods, automation reduces error rates to below 0.1 percent, which may justify the investment on quality grounds alone.
+For organisations where order accuracy has direct commercial consequences, including pharmaceutical distribution, food safety compliance, or high-value consumer goods, automation can reduce error rates to below 0.1 percent.
+That improvement may justify the investment on quality grounds alone.

 The operation runs multiple shifts or 24/7.
-Automation delivers the greatest labour cost savings in operations that run extended hours, where the labour cost is multiplied by shift premiums, weekend rates, and the management overhead of a multi-shift workforce.
-A single-shift operation may not generate sufficient labour savings to justify automation, but a three-shift operation almost certainly will.
+Automation delivers the greatest labour cost savings in operations that run extended hours, where labour cost is multiplied by shift premiums, weekend rates, and the management overhead of a multi-shift workforce.
+A single-shift operation may not generate sufficient labour savings to justify automation.
+A three-shift operation almost certainly will.

-The business case for warehouse automation must be built on rigorous analysis, not vendor projections.
+The business case for warehouse automation must be built on your operational reality, not vendor projections.

 Be honest about volume assumptions.
-The single most common error in warehouse automation business cases is over-optimistic volume projections.
-The ROI calculation that assumes 20 percent annual growth for five years produces a compelling payback period.
+The most common error in warehouse automation business cases is over-optimistic volume projections.
+An ROI calculation that assumes 20 percent annual growth for five years produces a compelling payback period.
 If growth turns out to be 8 percent, the payback extends significantly.
-Run sensitivity analysis on volume scenarios: what does the ROI look like at 50 percent of projected growth?
+Run sensitivity analysis across volume scenarios: what does the ROI look like at 50 percent of projected growth?
 At flat volumes?
 At a demand decline?
-If the business case only works at the most optimistic end of the range, it is not robust.
+If the business case only works at the optimistic end of the range, it is not robust.

 Quantify both tangible and intangible benefits.
-Tangible benefits include labour cost reduction, space savings (deferred or avoided warehouse expansion), error reduction, and throughput improvement.
-Intangible benefits include improved safety (reduced manual handling injuries), customer satisfaction (faster and more accurate fulfilment), scalability (ability to handle demand peaks without proportional labour increase), and data quality (automated systems generate richer operational data).
-The tangible benefits drive the financial business case.
+Tangible benefits include labour cost reduction, space savings, error reduction, and throughput improvement.
+Intangible benefits include improved safety (reduced manual handling injuries), customer satisfaction (faster and more accurate fulfilment), scalability (handling demand peaks without proportional labour increase), and data quality (automated systems generate richer operational data).
+The tangible benefits drive the financial case.
 The intangible benefits can tip the decision when the financial case is marginal.

-Several factors specific to the Australian market affect the automation decision.
+What factors are specific to the Australian market?

 Expensive industrial real estate.
 Prime warehouse space in Sydney's western corridor runs at $150 to $200 per square metre per annum.
 Melbourne's south-east is similar.
 AS/RS systems that increase storage density can defer the need for additional warehouse space, which at these rental rates represents a material annual saving.